X-LANCE/UniCATS-CTX-vec2wav/README.md

 ## Training

 First, you need to properly construct `data` and `feats` directory.
 Please check out [data_prep](data_prep.md) for details.
+> 💡Note: here we provide the 16kHz version of model and data.
+Meanwhile, the original paper uses 24kHz data, which was accomplished by using the features extracted in 16kHz and increasing the `upsample_scales` in the config yaml.

 Then, training on LibriTTS (all training partitions) can be done by
 ```shell